MoonsideGames/encompass-cs-docs/content/why/architecture/mess.md

 Shockingly, some game engines and frameworks not only fail to prevent this kind of architecture, they actually *encourage* it!

+"But *I* know where everything is!"
+Tell that to yourself three months from now.

 I don't need to say much more about this kind of architecture.
 It's obviously bad.
 Let's move on.